 UNCONTESTED DIVORCE STARTING AT $290

-If you and your spouse have reached an agreement in regards to child support, visitation, property division and all other issues arising from the marriage, then you’ll likely be able to get a quick and cheap divorce.
-Filing an uncontested divorce is the easiest and simplest way to get a cheap divorce in Bessemer.
+If you and your spouse have reached an agreement concerning child support, visitation, property division and all other issues arising from the marriage, then you may be able to get a quick and cheap uncontested divorce.
+Filing an uncontested divorce is the easiest and simplest way to get a divorce in Bessemer, Alabama.
 Our Bessemer divorce lawyers are currently offering discounted flat fees for uncontested divorces in Shelby County, Jefferson County, and throughout Central Alabama.

 $290 for uncontested divorces without minor children

 $390 for uncontested divorces with minor children

 This does not include the filing fee that each county charges to file a divorce.
 The filing fee in Jefferson County is about $206.
 If you live in Bessemer or the surrounding areas of Gardendale, Fultondale, Irondale, Trussville, McCalla, Hueytown, or Homewood, then you will likely be filing your divorce in Jefferson County.
 Birmingham is the county seat of Jefferson County, but there is a courthouse annex located in downtown Bessemer.

 If you are ready to get the process started then you can fill out and send us a divorce questionnaire online.
 Call us at (205) 201-1789 if you have any questions about filing a cheap divorce in Bessemer or anywhere else in Jefferson County.